odea-project/qAlgorithms/report/report.md

 All three implementations result in identical bins after completed subsetting.
 Bin identity was controlled by matching the result frames by m/z.
 No false positives or negatives exist since all points could be matched this way.
-For a small test dataset, subsetting results were confirmed by hand. [@gerrit: how? // adressed] The test data generation is detailed [here](#software-and-data).
-Both "monobin" and "artbin" were contolled by sorting all contained points by mz, identifying the bin created by the program and checking if the normalised order spaces between points were less than the critical value.
+For a small test dataset, subsetting results were confirmed by hand.
+The test data generation is detailed [here](#software-and-data).
+Both "monobin" and "artbin" were controlled by sorting all contained points by mz, identifying the bin created by the program, and checking if the normalized order spaces between points were less than the critical value.
-Both points at the edges of the bin had a normalised order space greater than the critical value.
-After sorting the bin by scans, no distances greater than six scans existed between neighbouring points.
+Both points at the bin's edges had a normalized order space greater than the critical value.
+After sorting the bin by scans, no distances greater than six scans existed between neighboring points.

 The DQS calculation was not identical between any of the approaches.
 To determine a correct result for the DQS, it was calculated by hand using two reduced datasets.
 To locate the source of the discrepancy, intermediate results were also compared.
 Here, the calculation of the MID was identical between all approaches.
-All implementations of the function that calculates the DQS obtained identical results for identical parameters.
+All function implementations that calculate the DQS obtained identical results for identical parameters.

 Significant differences exist between the two original implementations, with the